Diversity determines profits: 3 authentic approaches you want to know:

 In |

-Reading Time: 6 minutes
+Reading Time: 5 minutes

 In the world of technology, DEI has become just as common an acronym as MFA or SaaS, and is just as important, namely to your bottom line.
 What many now realize about diversity, equity, and inclusion is how pivotal these ideas are to an organization’s long-term interests.
-On average, companies that raised the share of female partners by 10% have simultaneously boosted revenues by 10%.
+According to Forbes, on average, companies that raised the share of female partners by 10% have simultaneously boosted revenues by 10%.
 Increasing the number of female leaders also strengthened employee retention rates.
 And that’s just the half of it.

 By giving minority groups an influential voice, organizations can avoid the consequences of homogenous thinking and even reveal new revenue opportunities.
 Effectively, companies must plant a seed to one day grow a forest.
 Any organization can benefit from the insights grown from inclusivity, starting with these three easy approaches.